 Animal shelter compounds will be established for domestic pets and companion animals of evacuees.
 These facilities may be located at locations detailed below and coordinated by the MERO and Council's Animal Control Officers.

-Sector Animal Shelter Comments

-(include address)

-Municipal Pound

-Greater Shepparton Wanganui Road, Shepparton Pets and other small animals
+Sector Animal Shelter (include address) Comments Greater Shepparton Municipal Pound Wanganul Road, Shepparton 5821 2813 Pets and other small animals Greater Shepparton Municipal Saleyards New Dookle Road, Shepparton 5821 4462 Large animals and livestock

-5821 2813